London › Elizabeth Line Hotels

 5. Liverpool Street: Best for the City, Shoreditch, and Airport Connections

-Liverpool Street works well if you want a major transport hub with quick access to Shoreditch, Spitalfields, and the eastern side of Central London.
-It is also useful for Stansted connections.
+Liverpool Street works well if you want a major transport hub with quick access to the City, Spitalfields, Shoreditch, Brick Lane, and East London.
+It is also useful for Stansted Airport, with the Stansted Express departing from the mainline station.

-- The Downside: It can feel corporate and fast-paced, especially on weekdays.
+- The downside: It can feel corporate and rushed on weekdays, and some streets are quiet on weekends.

 Recommended Hotels